You’ve been told that diets don't work and that there is no “magic bullet” for weight loss, but one simple thing may come pretty close.

 This is especially true later in the day.
 In fact, distracted eating could increase the amount of food consumed by up to 50% and you may not even be aware!
 On average, eating while distracted increases the amount eaten by about 10%, compared to not being distracted.

 Another surprising fact?
 You will eat less calories in a meal when you recall about a previous meal you ate.
 But if you ate that earlier meal distracted, you cannot remember how much you ate.
 Studies showed eating a meal mindlessly -- while distracted increased the amount a person ate at a later meal by more than 25%!
 In contrast, being reminded of food consumed at an earlier meal reduced the amount consumed at a later meal by about 10%.

 Although lot of my clients ask me what to eat.
 Very few ask me how to eat.

 Of course the type of food you’re eating makes a difference.

 What does all this mean for you?
 If you want to lose weight and keep it off, take time out to savor a meal.
-This tip is one of many I share when helping busy women over 40 to reach their weight loss goals at 8-week Stop Stress Eating Blueprint!
+This tip is one of many I share when helping busy women to reach their weight loss goals in my 10-week mindful eating program.

 Is here a good way to manage portion sizes if you are not going to measure, count or weight for the rest of your life?